 Diane Chamberlain: My sister, the hero behind Pretending to Dance

-when i was growing up, my sister joann was my hero. never mind the fact that she couldn't stand me. i was seven years younger and when i came along, i took over her position as princess of the family. she didn't bother masking her disdain for me. (you can even see it in this early picture of us with our mother. she's thinking "how can i get rid of her??”) still, i worshiped her. in my eyes, she was beautiful and sophisticated, self-confident and talented. i remember thinking, "when i’m her age, maybe i’ll be that amazing.” yet i could never catch up. no matter what age i became, she was always seven years older and seven years more awesome than me.
+When I was growing up, my sister Joann was my hero.
+Never mind the fact that she couldn't stand me.
+I was seven years younger and when I came along, I took over her position as princess of the family.
+She didn't bother masking her disdain for me. (you can even see it in this early picture of us with our mother. she's thinking "how can i get rid of her??")
+Still, I worshipped her.
+In my eyes, she was beautiful and sophisticated, self-confident and talented.
+I remember thinking, "when I'm her age, maybe I'll be that amazing."
+Yet I could never catch up.
+No matter what age I became, she was always seven years older and seven years more awesome than me.

-not long after joann’s initial diagnosis, i developed rheumatoid arthritis. so much for our family's run of great health! jo and i had many long conversations about living with chronic illness and about end-of-life issues. joann would say "when i can no longer scratch my own nose, i want to be able to end my life.” she became a passionate advocate for death with dignity and she remains active in that fight today.
+Not long after Joann's initial diagnosis, I developed rheumatoid arthritis.
+So much for our family's run of great health!
+Jo and I had many long conversations about living with chronic illness and end-of-life issues.
+Joann would say "when I can no longer scratch my own nose, I want to be able to end my life."
+She became a passionate advocate for death with dignity and she remains active in that fight today.

-for years now, she has been unable to scratch her own nose. nina feeds her, bathes her, rolls her over in bed. joann is completely dependent on her. she can no longer type, so she uses voice recognition software on her computer. she’s still active in community theater, although directing plays has become difficult without the use of her hands to make notes. she reads voraciously, belongs to several book clubs, is working on a memoir, and remains active in fighting for legislation to promote death with dignity.
+For years now, she has been unable to scratch her own nose.
+Nina feeds her, bathes her, rolls her over in bed.
+Joann is completely dependent on her.
+She can no longer type, so she uses voice recognition software on her computer.
+She's still active in community theatre, although directing plays has become difficult without the use of her hands to make notes.
+She reads voraciously, belongs to several book clubs, is working on a memoir, and remains active in fighting for legislation to promote death with dignity.

-i worried that joann might be offended or upset by my portrayal of graham. i asked her to read an early draft and was relieved when she said she loved it. she felt as though i’d captured life with progressive ms well.
+As I wrote Pretending to Dance, I worried that Joann might be offended or upset by my portrayal of Graham.
+I asked her to read an early draft and was relieved when she said she loved it.
+She felt as though I'd captured life with progressive MS well.

-is not a story about multiple sclerosis. it’s a story about the love between a father and daughter, the value of truth in a family, and making peace with the past. i’m grateful to joann for the inspiration she gave me in creating graham’s character and for her openness and honesty in helping me paint a realistic picture of his life.
+Pretending to Dance is not a story about multiple sclerosis.
+It's a story about the love between a father and daughter, the value of truth in a family, and making peace with the past.
+I'm grateful to Joann for the inspiration she gave me in creating Graham's character and for her openness and honesty in helping me paint a realistic picture of his life.